aws-ia/terraform-cloudera-cdp/README.md

 ## Customer responsibility

-After you deploy this Partner Solution, confirm that your resources and services are updated and configured–including any required patches—to meet your security and other needs.
+After you deploy this Partner Solution, confirm that your resources and services are updated and configured—including any required patches—to meet your security and other needs.
 For more information, refer to the [AWS Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/).

 ## Requirements